mark-omarov/thumbnailer/README.md

 ## Reasoning

-1. Architecture and communication:
+### Architectural decisions

-- I chose to use a distributed queue over simpler webhooks for reliability and scalability.
-It gives clear separation of concerns - the `api` service fucuses on handling requests and saving data, while the `processor` handles the image processing asynchronously.
+- I use a distributed queue over simpler webhooks for reliability, scalability, and resilience.
+Even if the `processor` service is down, all enqueued messages will begin processing as soon as at least one instance of the `processor` is up and running.
-- For object storage I went with minio for it's S3 compatibility, meaning we can easily switch to any S3 provider as needed.
+- For object storage I went with Minio for its S3 compatibility, it can be replaced with any S3 provider with minimal changes.
 - The application is built with hexagonal architecture in mind allowing easy implementation of different adapters.
-As long as adapters match the ports, it's simple and quick to swap technologies.
-- I decided to use drizzle for it's typescript support.
-It provides a good set of tools without abstracting the details allowing efficient queries.
-It also handles schema migrations automatically with it's drizzle-kit.
+- Database schema definition and migrations powered by drizzle.
+It's a great mixture of tools providing TS support without abstracting too much.
+The migration tool is an added benefit I would like to highlight.

-2. Monorepo setup
+### Monorepo setup

 - I'm a big fan and contributor of pnpm.
-It's workspace protocol powers this monorepo and allows easy code sharing across services.
-It also makes dependency management exceptionally easy.
+It's workspace protocol powers this monorepo.
-- For build system I often go with Nx, but decided to give Turborepo a chance.
-For what is required on this project, it works greatly.
-I primarily use it for task execution, eg. build dependencies before dependents.
+- For the build system I usually go with Nx, but went with Turborepo this time as it became more robust in the recent years since I last time tried it.
+For my requirements, it's great, and might be my new go-to build system.
 - Test runner for CI is implemented with GHA using docker compose, see details in `Makefile` and `.github/ci.compose.yml`.
-- Versioning is configured with [changesets](https://github.com/changesets/changesets).
-I love the file-based tracking and automated bumping with changelog generation.
-It can be paired with a bot and gha workflow to automate the release and publishing process, but I won't set it up for this project.
+- Versioning is powered by [changesets](https://github.com/changesets/changesets).
+I love their file-based tracking, fantastic monorepo support, automatic version bumping, and changelog generation.
+It can be paired with a bot and gha workflow to automate the release and publishing process, but at the moment I do not consider implementing this part, mostly because I don't expect often releases on this project.

-3. Containerized services
+### Containerization

-- All services run in containers and can easily by started by `compose` (supports all container engines but might require docker cli bindings, depending on the engine)
+- All services run in containers and can be started with `docker compose up`, however, I recommend using provided `Makefile` to execute tasks.
-- Each service is stateless, so scaling horizontally is straightforward.
+- Each service is stateless, scaling is straightforward.
-- I use sindle `Dockerfile` to get maximum efficiency out of pnpm.
+- There is single `Dockerfile` to get maximum efficiency out of pnpm.
 All packages built and deployed in multiple stages with local caching.
+PNPM also powers production of deployable packages with `pnpm deploy` command.

+> [!NOTE]
+> The caching is configured for local development only.
-I also use `pnpm deploy` to produce slim distributions.
-Note: to optimize for CI runs it would require small update for it's caching mechanism.
+> To optimize for CI runs it would require small update to support different caching types, such as `gha`.

 ## Trade-offs and what's left out

-- A proper observability stack (eg. Prometherus, Grafana, ELK, Datadog, New Relic) was skipped due to time constraints.
+- A proper observability stack (eg. Prometherus, Grafana, ELK, Datadog, New Relic) was skipped due to time constraints and complexity.
   In a production environment, we'd have structured logs, metrics, tracing, and alerting to identify and troubleshoot issues.
 - Error handling is currently minimal.
 In production, each service would gracefully handle and report issues.
 - Input validation is skipped.
 I would implement input validation with Zod using express middleware.
 Proper validation would be essential in production environment.
-  There's some form of validation, but not for inputs.
+  There's some form of validation, but not for inputs (yet).
 - OpenAPI spec is missing.
-Adding this would make the APIs more transpacent and serve as documentation for other developers.
+Adding this would make the APIs more transparent and serve as documentation.
 - There's an issue with naming collisions.
 Right now, if someone uploads a file named `thumbnail`, there could be a collision between original image and thumbnail.
 The fix is simple, a different naming scheme could be employed, but it's importance depends whether I wish to preserve the original image or not.
-- The system is mostly stateless and scalable, but the job statuses might need refinement to ensure two processors don't process the same job simultaneously.
-This would require locking or load balancing.
-- Tests implemented with vitest, I only covered a few units so far.
+- Tests implemented with vitest, but so far only a few units are covered.

+## Future plans

+I built this service as an assignment but now consider completing it and bringing to production.
+I might add UI service as well, I wanted to try Astro for a very long time, this might be it.

-## Future imporovements and production readiness
+To address production readiness I would consider:

-- Scalability

-Each service can scale horizontally by adding more containers.
+- Scalability: Each service already can scale horizontally.
 BullMQ can handle increased queue throughput, and Redis, Postgres, and Minio can be upgraded to managed services with minimal changes.

-- Perormance

-Processor tasks can be parallelized if image transformations become a bottleneck.
-And Postgres indexing and query optimization can help under high W/R loads.

-- Monitoring

-Application metrics and log collection with alerting would be required for production environment as well.

-- Security

-As it stands there's not access control.
-For production environment all endpoints would require some for of restricted access.
+That is considering I don't wish to maintain self-hosted options myself.
+- Performance: Processor service is likely the heavies part, but iirc BullMQ already balances the load, additional instances can be brought up for faster processing.
+- Monitoring: Goes without saying, for production I would likely go with self-hosted community version of [hyperdx](https://github.com/hyperdxio/hyperdx) (which I happened to contribute to btw).
+- Security: There's no access control and rate-limiting as it wasn't a requirement.
+Going production I would consider adding at least one of those.